 I will tell you that out of the 100+ construction and contractor social media accounts I’ve managed, the ones that are honest, genuine, and human perform the best.

 When I say “human” I mean share photos of projects.
 Share helpful articles.
 Write your posts like an actual human speaks.
 Engage with your community.

-Yes, you’ll probably have to use Facebook ads to build that community, but there are SEO and customer service benefits to social, so keep at it.
+Yes, you’ll probably have to use Facebook ads and LinkedIn ads to build that community, but there are SEO and customer service benefits to social, so keep at it.

 - Almost 90% of marketers say their social marketing efforts have increased exposure for their business, and 75% say they’ve increased traffic (Vendasta)